 First year teacher goals are simple.
 Set small, achievable goals for yourself and build up to conquer larger ones.
 Think about what you want to achieve in your classroom.
-Your first year teacher goal may be to leave school before 5:00 each day.
+Your goal may be to leave school before 5:00 each day.
 Another may be to help a student who seems angry most days.
 Have fun; make an impact!
 You will learn so much during your first year teaching.
 You will make mistakes and you will do better next time.
 Remember to teach from your heart and do what is best for your students.
 Develop a classroom management plan, because if you do not become a classroom management master, it will be a long, painful school year!

 STOP THE SCROLL!
 Click here to find out more about How to Build Classroom Community.